Mina-Massoud/next-ui-full-calendar/README.md

 ## Contributing

-We are actively seeking contributors to improve the **Scheduler Library**!
+We are actively seeking contributors to improve the **Our Scheduler Library**!
 If you'd like to contribute:
 1. Fork the repository.
 2. Create a new branch for your feature.
 3. Submit a pull request for review.